KNU-LG/.github/profile/README.md

 Install the CLI tool using the above command.

+> npm install

+Install the project dependencies using the above command.

+> REACT_APP_BASE_URL = http://your-server-address

+Create a `.env file` in the root directory of the project, and add the above line to the file.
+Replace `http://your-server-address` with the actual server URL.

 > npm run build

 Build the React app using the above command.